microsoft/AzureAppForMicrosoftTeams/Documentation.md

   To link an action group to a channel, one must be part of Azure Monitor Contributor group.

 ## Unlink an action group
-1. Run `actionGroups` command and click on 'View all action groups' button.
+Run `actionGroups` command.
+Click on 'View all action groups' button and select the action group that you want to unlink.

 > ![view-all-action-groups](./teams/view-all-action-groups.png)

-3. Click on 'Link an action group' bu
+To unlink an action group, one must be part of Azure Monitor Contributor group.

 ## Troubleshooting